Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 How Long Does It Take to Issue a Memorandum of Sale?

-A memorandum of sale is usually issued within 24-72 hours after an offer is accepted.
-However, delays can occur if key details are missing or any party is unprepared.
+A memorandum of sale is usually issued within 24 to 72 hours of an offer being accepted.
+However, it can take longer if important details are missing or one side is not ready.

 What Happens After a Memorandum of Sale Is Issued?